urazovm/thcipriani.github.com/_posts/2011-08-10-pure-html5-css-coverflow.markdown

 Also, you might want to take the volume down a notch before watching this video.
 I was sitting near a couple servers when I recorded it, and, as such, there is quite a background racket.

+You can view the live effect [here] (http://www.customchannels.net/client-showroom/ "Custom Channels Client Showroom") (note: this page uses modernizer to detect css3d transitions and fallsback to flash).